 I went to college in San Francisco on a football scholarship and fell in love with singing while doing college rallies with my girlfriend.
 One of the other singers was Johnny Mathis.
 It was a good choice as I traveled the world, singing in places like Las Vegas, New York, Miami, Rio de Janeiro, Auckland, Tokyo, etc. until I came back to Hawaii to perform.
 I loved being home so much that I was back to stay.
 I was never interested in acting.
 I was singing at a jazz spot called Keone’s in Waikiki when Jack Lord came in to see me.
 He liked me and asked me to come down to read for him.
 I asked him why and he said he liked the way I was ”extemporaneous” with the language, and if I could do that on the set, it would save the production company money by eliminating many of the ‘cuts’, thus saving money.
 Well, I went down and wound up doing 15 episodes of Five-0, along with many Magnum P.I., Charlie’s Angels, and quite a few other shows and Movie-of-the-Week features.
 As well, I’m one of only three or four actors to have done both the old and new Five-0.
 That’s pretty cool.
 In the meantime, I continue doing jazz concerts around the country and Hawaii and lecturing at universities, colleges and schools.
 A documentary is being made on my life and my 57-year-career in music, film and show-business in general.

 In 2011, Jimmy beat cancer, when a football sized tumor was removed from his liver.
 But the cancer resurfaced in 2015.
 Rather than undergo chemotherapy and radiation, Jimmy decided to live his life to the fullest, which included singing and the release of a CD, representing the Great American Songbook.
-You can read about it here and order it here.
+You can order it from Amazon.com.

 He passed away on Monday, May 30th, 2016, just before his 81st birthday and only two days after the 39th Annual Nā Hōkū Hanohano Awards ceremony, during which he was honored as 2016 Male Vocalist of the Year and Favorite Entertainer of the Year and also earned awards for Jazz Album of the Year and Album of the Year.